 Even if you are already credentialed, you don’t know what you don’t know, Sis!

-My Group Reimbursement Progam teaches you how to get credentialed, bill the shit out of insurance & make the money you deserve as a badass dietitian.
-It is the EXACT program I wish I had when I started MY practice is 2008.
+My Group Reimbursement Program teaches you how to get credentialed, bill the shit out of insurance & make the money you deserve as a badass dietitian.
+It is the EXACT program I wish I had when I started MY practice in 2007.

 Hugs & High Fives – Amy